decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-**Doctelligence** is an open-source framework built on the principles of decentralization and community collaboration.
-The network itself operates independently, without any central authority, ensuring that all processes and decisions are entirely peer-to-peer.
+**Doctelligence** is an open-source peer-to-peer blockchain protocol network founded on the principles of web decentralization.
+It empowers users to maintain full control over their data and identity.
+Operating independently of any central authority, the network ensures that all processes and decisions are conducted entirely in a peer-to-peer manner.

 At the heart of **Doctelligence** are two entities created to derive value and support the network: